 7. It is important to state that LSB colleagues, in their capacity as representatives of the LSB, will never be required to tolerate unacceptable behaviour from individuals.
 Unacceptable behaviour will fall within one or more of the following categories:

-i. discrimination – offensive language which is disparaging against any individual or group based on their age, disability, gender, race, religion, sexual orientation or any other protected characteristic as defined within the Equality Act 2010;
+i. discrimination – offensive language which is disparaging against any individual or group based on any protected characteristic listed in section 4 of the Equality Act 2010 – age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, or sexual orientation.

 ii. rudeness – use of abusive, disrespectful, profane, unduly pejorative or otherwise offensive language;

 iii. intimidation – includes threatening, harassing, use of unreasonable language or behaviour directed or implied through the context of the communication; or

 How is a decision made under this policy?